kdonavin/sql_guide/SQL.md

 ## SQL Statements

 SQL comes in many 'flavors', but the following statements are generally universal with some exceptions.
 Some statements (e.g., `COPY`) are more specific to flavor and should be Googled.
+SQL *statements* are made of *clauses*, written in CAPITALS by convention (not syntactically required), have *parameters* in between `()`, and end in `;`.

 ### The `SELECT` Statement